 5.9.4 The Neolithic period was the beginning of a sedentary lifestyle based on agriculture and animal husbandry.
-The Kent HER has no records from this period within the assessment area.
-Therefore, potential for finding remains that date to this period within the confines of the development site is considered low.
+The Kent HER has one record from this period within the assessment area (Fig.16) being that of a Neolithic Occupation Area (TR 26 SE 6) circa 475m north, north east of the PDA found in 1960 during the works for a new water main.
+A hearth was found containing some 60 Neolithic potsherds and a wide range of Neolithic flint artifacts.
+As this is some distance form the PDA and the only find of this period, the potential for finding remains that date to this period within the confines of the development site is considered low/moderate.